August 13, 2017

 Seeker of stories; reporter of hope and mercy; worker for justice; advocate for children and the oppressed; voracious reader; music-lover; student of comedy; follower of Jesus Christ.

 There are many things I love about the community of King of Kings.
 Today, I am grateful for their willingness to explore complex problems such as racism.
 I also appreciate the extent to which the folks at King of Kings value and take inclusion seriously.
 We are a Reconciled In Christ congregation, meaning we invite, welcome, and include LGBTQ folks.
-We believe that #blacklivesmatter and are beginning a study on racism this fall using Jim Wallis’ book: America’s Original Sin.
+We believe that #blacklivesmatter and last summer met to study using Jim Wallis’ book: America’s Original Sin.

 The current events in the United States and in our world make proclaiming the Good News an increasing challenge.
 Still, it does not seem to be a matter of the Gospel being irrelevant, it is more relevant in the midst of tragedies than at any other time.
 It requires that we look deeper at the way things are intertwined and unfolding.
 It means that I have to be ever more diligent in locating myself in the story of Jesus Christ to effectively help others do the same.